-All DPLLs and the system DPLL within the 8A34043 are exactly the same.
-The only difference with the System DPLL channel is that it is not connected directly to any output stages.
+DPLLs 0 to 7 are exactly the same; the System DPLL shares the same functional block diagram as the other DPLLs but it is not connected directly to an output stage.
 One channel of the DPLL is shown in Figure 10.